jezen/jezenthomas.com/posts/2019/tracing-user-requests-in-yesod.md

 addRequestId :: Middleware
-addRequestId app req sendRes = do requestId <- UUID.toASCIIBytes <$> UUID.nextRandom
+addRequestId app req sendRes = do reqId <- UUID.toASCIIBytes <$> UUID.nextRandom
-  let hs = ("Request-ID", requestId) : WAI.requestHeaders req
+  let hs = ("Request-ID", reqId) : WAI.requestHeaders req
   app (req { WAI.requestHeaders = hs }) sendRes
 ```

 The first line uses the `uuid` package to generate a UUIDv4, and then converts
 it to a human-readable bytestring.
-We then use the record update syntax to
-construct a new request value `req'` based on the old value `req`.
-The new
+We then construct a new value for the
-value just has the new header prepended to the list of existing request
+request headers — here marked as `hs` — which is just the new header prepended
-headers.
-We then use the new `req'` value for the rest of the request
+to the list of existing request headers.
+We then continue with the rest of the
-lifecycle.
+request lifecycle, sending along a modified request with the new headers.

 As before, don't forget to add this new middleware to the appropriate chain.
 This would be our WAI middleware chain, _not_ the Yesod middleware chain we